 David grew up in Casey, a town of 2,700 in East Central Illinois.
 It is a farming community and while an outsider may see it as little more than corn and soybean fields, it is an area with a history of literature and music.
 Drive 20 minutes to the east and you’ll see where James Jones wrote “From Here to Eternity.”
 Drive 20 minutes south of town and you’ll find the hometown of folk legend Burl Ives.
 Most of David’s songs take place in his native Midwest, but he also draws on Texas, where he lived for 17 years.

 And, yes, David has a Pulitzer Prize (1989, Explanatory Journalism) and he spent most of his life working as a newspaper reporter.
-He now lives in Kuwait, where his wife, Sharon, teaches.
+He now lives in Springfield, IL, after spending seven years in Kuwait, Cyprus and Great Britain.

 David is a winner of the Minnesota Folk Festival’s “New Folk” songwriting competition.
 Other artists have recognized his work; in 2010, famed photographer Wing Young Huie selected David’s “The Ballad of Mohamed Saleh” for the soundtrack of his groundbreaking University Avenue Project.
 David’s songs have also been featured at the John F. Kennedy Center for the Performing Arts as part of Laura Lundgren-Smith’s play “Digging Up the Boys,” a work about three trapped coal miners set in the 1930s South.